BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 ## Hosting static maps
 If you have an old map of a world that doesn't exist anymore or a map that was rendered on a different server, you can still display it on the web-app.
-All bluemap needs is to know the identifier (see ["Configuring the map-storages"](#configuring-the-map-storages-store-maps-in-a-database-or-a-different-directory)) of the map and the storage that it is stored in.
+All BlueMap needs is to know the identifier (see ["Configuring the map-storages"](#configuring-the-map-storages-store-maps-in-a-database-or-a-different-directory)) of the map and the storage that it is stored in.
 So we can just add a new map-config named like the identifier of the map with the only setting being the `storage`-setting.